 Or they could be fancier street hats made of rich materials and embellished with feathers.
 They were usually made from any soft material, braided straw or shaped felt.
 The style remained popular in the first half of the 1920s only.

 1920s Tam O’Shanter Hat

 The Tam O’Shanter hat was another floppy hat along the lines of the beret and turban.
-It has Scottish roots as a hat worn by both sexes but as a fashion item it was just for the females. the Tam was especially popular with teens and young women.
-It was made popular by the film star, Clara Bow, in the mid 20′s.
-Easily knit or sewn from wool or felt it was a cheap hat to own.
-Teens could make enough Tams to go with every outfit and every season.
-They were certainly a young flappers favorite hat.
+It had Scottish roots as a hat worn by both sexes, but as a fashion item it was just for the females.
+The Tam was especially popular with teens and young women in winter as well as summer.
+It was made famous by the film star Clara Bow in the early ’20s.

 The Beret had been popular for a number of years already.
 It was another hat loved by young girls and trendy teens.
 Floppy felt or fabric was held low on the head with either a traditional thin leather band or wide knit band in winter.